-The Advocate General raised similar considerations with regard to Article 17 of Regulation (EC) No 1371/2007 in his Opinion of 14 March 2013 in Case C-509/11, point 40 [...]: 'In the context of railway passenger transport contracts, the most usual causes of force majeure, namely difficult weather conditions, railway infrastructure damages, and labour market conflicts, in fact have a foreseeable statistical frequency even if their individual instances cannot be predicted with certainty.
+The Advocate General raised similar considerations with regard to Article 17 of Regulation (EC) No 1371/2007 in his Opinion of 14 March 2013 in Case C-509/11,

+(https://curia.europa.eu/juris/document/document.jsf?text=&docid= 135004&page ln-dex= 0&doclang=EN&mode=lst&dir=&occ=first&part= 1&cid= 4238944; retrieved on 1 December 2021): 'In the context of railway passenger transport contracts, the most usual causes of force majeure, namely difficult weather conditions, railway infrastructure damages, and labour market conflicts, in fact have a foreseeable statistical frequency even if their individual instances cannot be predicted with certainty.
 This means that the prospect of them occurring is known to railway undertakings in advance.
 This also means, therefore, that they can be taken into account when calculating ticket pricing.'

-Similarly, air carriers can also take account of weather- and control-related events which de facto have a foreseeable statistical frequency and may give rise to flight disruptions for which compensation is payable in their ticket pricing, where the financial burden of compensation payments due to weather and control-related circumstances might exceed what is reasonable.
+Similarly, air carriers can also take account, in their ticket pricing, of weather- and control-related events which in fact have a foreseeable statistical frequency and may give rise to flight disruptions for which compensation is payable, where the financial burden of compensation payments due to weather and control-related circumstances might exceed what is reasonable.

-2. In this case, it has neither been demonstrated nor is it evident that thunderstorms in Frankfurt am Main in July and associated air traffic management decisions are extraordinary in nature.
-Consequently, the defendant can only make a meaningful claim of extraordinary circumstances within the meaning of Article 5(3) of the Regulation if they are immaterial.
+2. Since, as already stated, it has neither been demonstrated nor is it evident that storms in Porto Alegre in March and air traffic management decisions taken in relation to them are extraordinary in nature, the defendant can consequently make a meaningful claim of extraordinary circumstances within the meaning of Article 5(3) of the Regulation only if those factors are not decisive.